Saturday, October 29, 2022

 A mother (Aidy Bryant) gets some unusual novelty signs from her family for Mother’s Day.

 • This sketch feels familiar.
-In fact, this is a rewrite of that awful gift sketch from the Regina King episode.
+In fact, this is a rewrite of that gift sketch from the Regina King episode.

 • For once, Aidy is actually pulling this off well.